coinop-logan/zap-trails/first-writeup.md

 Further, these prune actions could be published and respected by zap trail algorithms (Do I smell a NIP?).
 Then when you remove AlexJones, you're not just doing it for yourself - you're doing it knowing that this will clean up every feed *upstream* of your own - any feed whose user has zapped *you*.

 And as a consequence, AlexJones didn't just lose your attention.
-He lost the attention of everyone who trusts you (or at least, the part of the attention that you were responsible for propagating upstream).
+He lost the attention of everyone who trusted you (or at least, the part of the attention that you were responsible for propagating upstream).

-Now things start to look even more interesting: the zap network as a whole begins to exhibit some higher-level behavior...

 ## Zap Network Cultivation and Evolution

-Let's imagine the behavior of a Nostr community that only discovers content via the above zap trail algorithm as described, including pruning.
+What would it look like if a community relied only on this technique?
 For simplicity let's assume no other mechanisms are used (follows, likes, reposts, etc).

 Any given user will be aware, intuitively, of their position as a node in this zap network, this directed graph, this neural net of sorts.
 Their zaps, sent outward, essentially pull content back to them through these pathways from downstream - and the content doesn't stop there, but travels further upstream, to anyone who has zapped the user.
-The user knows that they are not just modifying, and cultivating, their own feed, but that of the network, their audience.
+Similarly, pruning prevents this propogation.
+The user has the experience of cultivating not just their own feed, but the network around them as well.

 Think of how this changes what it means to zap.
 It's no longer only a thank you and a financial reward; it's now a direct boost to the content's virality, propagating it further.
 A zap in this dynamic would be saying: "this content is good, I want you to have this money, and *people who value me will now see it*".
-And the impact is proportional to the amount: a large zap would make the creator's reach spread further, because it would carry more "weight" upstream, thus appearing higher in feeds.

-The same applies to pruning actions.
-Pruning is an intriguing third option aside from top-level censorship in a given topic or community, and free-for-all message boards where anyone can smear their shit up for anyone to see.
-The user is empowered to clean up *their* feed, *their* bit of the network - without imposing this subjective opinion on any part of the network that didn't already buy into the user's discernment.

 ## The Effect on Content

 You sit down and spend a day creating a piece of art.
 Let's assume it's good.
 In fact let's assume it's *really good*.

-You post it, and zap it to get it on the zap network.
+You post it, and it gets one or two initial zaps, perhaps from you or some friends.
+This gets it some initial visibility on the zap network.

-Your two friends who've sent zaps to you see it.
-Or perhaps you reach out in another channel, if you're really starting from zero trust, and ask for modest zaps.
-And because it's *really good*, the zaps will be large, relative to these friends' typical zaps.

-Being relatively large zaps, they'll appear fairly high up in the nodes immediately upstream (those who have zapped your friends).
-The content will also immediately appear further upstream, for anyone scrolling far enough down their feed and close enough upstream to your friends.

-A few more people see it and zap it.
-With each zap, your content jumps up to a higher place on the feeds of those upstream of zappers.
-The zaps effectively open channels for the content to follow outward into more of the network.

-The zaps continue to roll in - sucking your content through the network, pushing sats to your account.
-Why?

-* They want you to have the money.
-* They want you to know they liked it.
-* They want other people to see it.
+Because it's really good, it starts to get more zaps, and some of them are pretty large.
+With each zap, your content gains signal upstream.
+Larger zaps mean stronger signal.

 Within this framework, content that spreads == content that people value == content that brings in revenue to its author.
 Content that travels far brings in a lot of money.